faizalrf/documentation/streaming-mariadb-backlup.md

 ### Restore

-The restore is very simple, let's see how.
+The restore is straightforward.
+Let’s see how.

 ```
 [shell] systemctl stop mariadb